 Even if you take precautions to seal up all these entry points, rodents may still get in.
 Rodents have an innate need to chew and gnaw and will chew right through siding, concrete, brick, wood, and just about any other material other than copper or steel.
 When they are looking for food, water, or a warm nesting site, they can be relentless in their desire to come indoors.

 Because of the difficulty in keeping rodents out and the danger in trying to remove them yourself, it’s best to leave rodent prevention and removal to the experts.
 A year-round pest control plan from Innovative Pest Control will help you prevent rodents.
 We will review, with you, steps and techniques to help keep rodents out and then will use proven methods to trap rodents that have gotten in.
 If you already have a rodent problem, please call us right away so we can help you keep your East Texas home and your family safe!
-Call us anytime to choose a year-round protection plan that is right for your family.
+Call us anytime to choose a year-round rodent control plan that is right for your family.